‘Love Like the Falling Petals’ Review – Not a Love Story for the Ages

 A photographer and hairdresser fall in love, and that’s put to the test when one becomes dreadfully ill.

-Love Like the Falling Petals is the latest Japanese romance-drama film and has a running time of two hours and 8 minutes.
-Its literal title is “My Dearest, like a Cherry Blossom” which I think is far more attractive and romantic.
-It’s based on the 2017 novel by Keisuke Uyama.
+Love Like the Falling Petals is a Japanese romance-drama film that runs for two hours and eight minutes.
+Its literal title is “My Dearest, like a Cherry Blossom,” which I think is far more attractive and romantic.
+The film is based on the 2017 novel by Keisuke Uyama.

-Starring Kento Nakajima and Honoka Matsumoto, this story surrounds the tragic love story between a photographer and his hairdresser.
-As the two very young-looking lovebirds struggle to date, they “fall in love” and their love story is brought to a halt when Misaki (Matsumoto) discovers she has a rare disease that causes her to age rapidly before their eyes.
+Starring Kento Nakajima and Honoka Matsumoto, this story revolves around the tragic love story between a photographer and his hairdresser.
+As the two very young-looking lovebirds struggle to date, they “fall in love,” but their love story is brought to a halt when Misaki (Matsumoto) discovers she has a rare disease that causes her to age rapidly before their eyes.

 Overall this film is okay, but unlike other films concerning age like Jack and Benjamin Button, this story doesn’t grasp the value and meaning of life, and it failed to pull at my heartstrings.